TREEO solves three interrelated problems:

 Yes.
 The app works well without an internet connection, however you do need to be connected to the internet to send measurement data to TREEO.

 Your data will be stored in the TREEO app until you connect to the internet.
 The app requires an internet connection to register, login and to upload data you collected in the field.

-Our app helps you join TREEO projects, calculates the timber value of trees, provides training materials and agroforestry tips.
-Plus, TREEO works the best with partnering tree planting initiatives.
+Our app calculates the timber value of trees, provides training materials and agroforestry tips, and helps you join other TREEO projects.
+The TREEO app works best with partnering tree planting partners.

 There are workshops held near TREEO branches.
 Check the “What’s new” section in the app for more information.

 Yes, the app will indicate your potential revenue from selling your timber based on current market prices.

 In the app you can join a Whatsapp group in your area, ask for help, and get tips on tree maintenance etc.